-How to Wash the American Flag Correctly
+How to Wash Flags Correctly

 Do not put any flag in a hot clothes dryer.
 Instead, hang it up on a clothesline or drying rack and allow it to drip dry.
 If the flag is wrinkled, use a cool iron to press nylon or polyester and a hot iron for cotton.

 If you are not sure about the fiber content of your flag or if it is vintage, take it to a professional dry cleaner.
 Many offer free American flag cleaning services, especially in the month of July.

 How to Remove Stains From a Flag or Banner